 M: Good.
 Everything else is OK?

 M: Hi, Ann.
 Catch me up.

-But the visits are also a chance to make suggestions and provide guidance.
+But the daily visits are also a chance to make suggestions and provide guidance.

 M: What’s new, Frank?